Last Updated on December 6, 2020 by ellduclos

 SO, focus on your link clicks FIRST, and monthly Pinterest views SECOND.

-DON’T pin to group boards that are unrelated
+DON’T pin to group boards

 For example: a group board called “Bloggers Promote Here!” or “Blogging Friends Group Board” aren’t helping your Pinterest SEO.
 You need to be pinning to boards that are niche specific with good keyword descriptions and titles.